PhilippeMarcotte/languageDetector/README.txt

 wikipediaScraper.py:
 args : -h, -l --languages, -n --numberOfArticles
-The purpose of this script is to collect 500 articles of each languages from Wikipedia.
+The purpose of this script is to collect a certain numer of random articles of each languages from Wikipedia.
 It requires the library Wikipedia to be installed.

 https://github.com/goldsmith/Wikipedia